what you want to

 “Write what you know.”

-Freelance writers like myself often take on writing projects outside our sphere of influence.
-We can’t be experts on every subject.
+Freelance writers like myself often take on writing projects outside our field of expertise.
+We don’t know everything.
 So, writing for others requires well-developed research skills.

 - Is it trustworthy?

 A writer collects facts from trusted sources.
 While it seems easy to jump on the ‘net and type in a couple of search terms, the results may not be reliable.

 - Books (authored, edited and published by industry experts).

 - Online tutorials conducted by tertiary institutions.

 - Industry journals.